Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 |![](../imgs/cf_xgb.PNG)|  ![](../imgs/cf_svm.PNG)|

-We notice that all the models are performing well on detection of category 0 which is for `Income <=$50k`, XGBoost seems to be doing slightly better correctly predicting 11781 out of (11781 + 654) = 12435, `<=$50k` observations.
-The more important prediction to judge the model here is the `Income >$50k` because the training data has much less entries for this category viz.
-7841 vs 24720 for `<=$50k`.
-Comparing all the models the Random Forest and XGBoost are doing close enough job to predict the `Income >$50k` with slightly better prediction by Random Forest of 2358 correct predictions out of (2358+1488)= 3846 `>$50k` observations.
+We notice that all the models are performing well on detection of category 0 which is for `Income <=$50k`, XGBoost seems to be doing slightly better correctly predicting 95% `<=$50k` observations.
+Comparing all the models the Random Forest and XGBoost are doing close enough job to predict the `Income >$50k`.
+Even the Train and Test accuracies for Random Forest and XGBoost technique are quite close.
 The boosting technique XGBoost has not come up with any substantial improvement hence we can use the Random Forest classifier model going forward.

 Now that we have narrowed down the model lets combine the training and test datasets to have larger data to train to have a more robust model.